Cardsity/card-deck-server/README.md

 The cardsity deck :flower_playing_cards: server.

 ## Installation
-The deck server can be started quite easy using docker.
+The deck server can be started quite easily using docker.
 The docker image can be get from the GitHub packages of the Cardsity organization.
 To pull the latest image, type: `docker.pkg.github.com/cardsity/card-deck-server/cardsity-deck-server:latest`.
 **Note:** To pull this image, you need to [authenticate to GitHub packages](https://help.github.com/en/packages/using-github-packages-with-your-projects-ecosystem/configuring-docker-for-use-with-github-packages#authenticating-to-github-packages).
 The image can then be run.
 It will expose the post `8020`.